 In the Texture Deformer Attributes connect the downloaded height map to the Texture slot with a file node.
 With the Strength slider you can increase the height of the deformation.

 To eliminate glitches at the edge apply UV > Planar > (Options) > Project from Y axis.
 With the handles the placement of the terrain texture can be adjusted.

 Now let’s Create > Empty Group several times and rename the null objects in the Outliner.
 They will serve as our pivot points.
 Create some different poly shapes and drag them with MMB into the null objects.
-Make sure that the y-origin of the objects is at 0, otherwise they will be positioned below the ground.
+Make sure that the y-origin of the objects is at zero, otherwise they will be positioned below the ground.
 With the Control Key select just the parent nulls.
-Create > MASH > Create MASH Network > Options.
+In the top right corner of the Maya interface choose from the Workspace dropdown menu MASH.
+From the now available MASH menu choose > MASH > Create MASH Network > Options.
 At Geometry Type are two options.
 With “Instancer” MASH creates instances of the input geometry tending to solve faster.
-The “Mesh” option is more versatile and for now we go with that option.
+The default “Mesh” option is more versatile and for now we go with that option.

 Our input objects turn invisible and we see one input object copied linear.
 Now select the MASH object in the Outliner and in the Attribute Editor you can see several new tabs.
 When you go to the MASH Repro tab you can see that the previously selected objects are now part of the MASH network.
 MMB dragging additional objects from the Outliner into the Objects list would add them to the MASH network.

 Now go to the MASH Distribute tab and expand the Mesh Settings options.
 MMB drag the terrain to the Input Mesh field.
 The Distribution Type automatically changes to “Mesh” and we get a “MASH: Connected: ….)” feedback in the viewport.